antmicro/riscv-badge-application/README.md

 ### Uploading

 With the SDK installed, you can connect to the board using OpenOCD with the configuration file from the `utils` directory.
-To establish anOpenOCD connection, switch to the `utils` directory and run:
+To establish an OpenOCD connection, switch to the `utils` directory and run:

 ```sh
 # assuming that the openocd executable's location is in PATH